fuzziqersoftware/sharedstructures/README.md

 - `t.items` is an alias for `t.iteritems` (and similarly for `.keys` -> `.iterkeys` and `.values` -> `.itervalues`).
 For example, in both Python 2 and 3, `t.items()` returns an iterator instead of a list.
 - HashTable and PrefixTree aren't subclasses of dict.
 They can be converted to (non-shared) dicts by doing `dict(t.iteritems())`.
 This may not produce a consistent snapshot though; see "iteration semantics" above.

+## Reliability

+Operations on shared data structures use a global lock over the entire structure.
+Since operations generally involve only a few memory accesses, the critical sections should be quite short.
+However, processes can still crash or be killed during these critical sections, which leads to the lock being "held" by a dead process.

+Currently, the lock wait algorithm will check periodically if the process holding the lock is still alive.
+If the holding process has died, the waiting process will "steal" the lock from that process and repair the allocator's internal data structures.
+This may be slow for large data structures, since it involves walking the entire list of allocated regions.

+The lock wait algorithm can't tell the difference between a running process and a zombie process.
+Make sure not to let zombie processes stick around for a long time.

+HashTable is not necessarily consistent in case of a crash, though this will be fixed in the future.
+For now, be wary of using a HashTable if a process crashed while operating on it.

+PrefixTree is always consistent and doesn't need any extra repairs after a crash.
+However, some memory in the pool may be leaked, and there may be some extra (empty) nodes left over.
+These nodes won't be visible to gets or iterations, and will be deleted or reused when a write operation next touches them.

 ## Future work

 There's a lot to do here.
 - Use a more efficient locking strategy.
 Currently we use spinlocks.
+- Figure out some way to deal with zombie processes holding locks.
+- Make hash tables always consistent for crash recovery.
 - Make hash tables support more hash functions.
 - Make hash tables support dynamic expansion (rehashing).
 - Make hash tables support atomic increments in Python.